Today is International Dance Day, a day to celebrate the power and pleasure of dancing.

 Ballet Papier is a decorative arts brand created by a mother-daughter team in Barcelona.
 Together, artist Berenice and her dancing daughter Ambar dedicate their time and energy to creating beautiful products and sharing their love of ballet globally.
 In my work with the brand, I am honoured to combine my devotion to all things ballet with my writing.
 Excitingly, my words are now being featured in the brand’s notebooks – a development which started with the Ballet Étoiles collection.

-Dance is powerful and today is a day to celebrate all that it can do.
+Dance is powerful and International Dance Day is a day to celebrate all that it can do.

 International Dance Day was introduced in 1982 by the International Dance Council to encourage people around the world to share in the magic of dance.